 A device enrollment manager can use the following methods to enroll devices in Intune:

 - Bulk enrollment using a provisioning package

 - DEM-initiated via Company Portal enrollment

-- DEM-initiated via Azure AD-join
+- DEM-initiated via Microsoft Entra join

 To compare DEM best practices and capabilities alongside other Windows enrollment methods, see Intune enrollment method capabilities for Windows devices.